ramiror/spanglish/README.md

 Half a battery! | Try harder
 Saint Is Over | This is over
 Tall straw | Extreme laziness
+The oven is not for buns | It's a bad timing for more tasks or bad news

 ## English -> Spanish